How MARCUS Reviews Sources

 That means:

-Stage 6: Generation With Citations
+Stage 6: Drafting With Citations

 What The User Sees During Streaming